thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 > Look, I am shy and introverted.
 What I am doing here is kind of demanding.
 > Please, bear with me.

-Having said that, allowed me to get rid of all the anxiety and stress.
-And to deliver my presentation with confidence.
+Having said that, allowed me to get rid of some of the anxiety and stress.
+It allowed me to deliver my presentation with a bit more confidence.
 I have to say, that helped me a lot.

 Nowadays, after five years, I do not dare to say that any more.
 I am afraid people would think: "*Yeah, right.
 It's been five years he's speaking.
 Shouldn't